Masorr/rock-paper-scissors-lizard-spock/README.md

     - 'You won!' div does not have a border or styling as could be suggested by the wireframe.
     - Buttons have consistent spacing between each other.
 They don't change based on screen media.
-      - **Reasons**: Didn't feel iike they were necessary.
+      - **Reasons**: Didn't feel like they were necessary.
 Keeping it simple.
 Better design.

 - **Colours**